clearlydefined/clearlydefined/docs/curation-guidelines.md

 If the canonical locations do not match (e.g., the license file states Apache-2.0 and the metadata states MIT), contact the author/publisher.
 If you do not receive a response after 7 days, prioritize curating the declared license in the order listed below.
 1.	**Package files.**  Look to see if a license file (e.g. LICENSE, COPYING) is included in the package file contents.
 Sometimes there is license information on a README.
 2.  **Package metadata.**  Look to see if the target component metadata includes any license info, such as a license identifier or license file URL.
-3.	**Source repository.**  Follow the canonical locations for soure definitions, above.
+3.	**Source repository.**  Follow the canonical locations for source definitions, above.
 Also look for package manifest files (e.g. package.json, setup.py).

 ## Troubleshooting
 We always prefer a reference to a version control system, but if you’re unable to find that, other public references are okay.